Corpusty Mill

 Up until this great flood, the road crossing by the mill was a ford, as can be seen in the second photo on this page.
 Crossing such a wide area of water could be quite hazardous and vehicles frequently became stuck in the resulting mud - a horse was kept nearby to help pull them free.
 Motorists who knew the area often used the much shallower ford at Little London, a mile higher up.
 Prior to 1912, villagers had conducted a 20 year campaign to have a bridge built and after the flood, the County Council at last provided the funds.
 In order to accommodate this, the road was built up and moved further away from the mill, with the bridge finally opening in 1914.
 By 1999, the bridge was deemed unsafe for heavy goods vehicles.
 These were then diverted through Aylsham until the bypass was completed in early 2002.
 The bridge was then renovated.

-The new bridge in 1914
+New bridge under construction c.1913 The new bridge in 1914

-The new bridge in 1914
+The new road bridge in front of the mill - 1914

 1947 1954